simetri-graphics/simetri/docs/topics/linpath_doc.md

 path.sine_to(period, amplitude, duration, phase_angle, damping)
 :   `path.sine_to` draws a sine-wave using the given arguments.
-In the next version, we will have more controls for this operation.

 ```python